arjun-holland/DSA/Hash Table/sp/Hash Table/0- Patterns Explanation.md

             Using hash to know the frequency of particular element
             * Unordered Map
-                Key Features : Fast average-case lookup, insertion, and deletion: O(1) , No guaranteed order of elements Use Cases :  Frequency counting, Hash-based lookups, Caching / Memoization, Key-value storage where order doesn't matter
+                Key Features : Fast average-case lookup, insertion, and deletion: O(1) , No guaranteed order of elements Use Cases :  Frequency counting, Hash-based lookups, Key-value storage where order doesn't matter
             * Ordered Map
                 Key Features : Maintains sorted order of keys (by default in C++), Lookup, insertion, and deletion: O(log n)
                 Use Cases : Comparing two maps, Storing sorted data, Range queries, Ordered traversal

 Pattern 2 : Hashing + Observation:
-            Using hash to know that is the current element exist before in the array or not or is to know the frquency of current element which exist before before in the array or not is the relationship with current element exist before in the array or not
+            Using hash to know that is the current element exist before in the array or not or is to know the frquency of current element which exist before in the array or not is the relationship with current element exist before in the array or not

 Pattern 3 : Using Hash (unordered_map) To maintain the Global assign Values